charlesxsh/mdk3-master/README.md

 #Example Usage
         mdk3 mon0 t 11 00:11:22:33:44:55 50
         mdk3 wlan0mon t 11 00:11:22:33:44:55 50
-mon0/wlan0mon is the monitor interface, t is Probe Request Mode, 00:11:22... is the target's MAC Address, and 50 is the packets per second.
+mon0/wlan0mon is the monitor interface, t is Probe Request Mode, 11 is channel 11, 00:11:22... is the target's MAC Address, and 50 is the packets per second.

 #Contributions
 A big thanks to the Musket Developer who added this new test option to MDK3 :D